centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

 This section lists all the inputs activated for this instance of Centreon Broker.
 Centreon Broker can have as many inputs as needed.

+#### TCP - IPV4

+This type of input is deprecated.
 Inputs read events from a TCP connection.
 All inputs have the following
 parameters:

   - Name
     The name of the input.
 Must be unique.

   - Serialization protocol
     The protocol that was used to serialize the data.
-Can be either *BBDO* or *NDO*.
-NDO is a legacy textual protocol with inferior performance, data density and security.
-BBDO is a next-generation binary protocol that is effective and secure.
+Can be either 'BBDO' or 'NDO'.
+NDO is an old textual protocol that suffers from very poor performance, poor density of data, and poor security.
+BBDO is a next-gen binary protocol that is performant and secure.
 NDO is deprecated.
-It should never be used for a new software installation.
-Best practice is *BBDO*.
+It should never be used in new installation.
+Best practice is 'BBDO'.

   - Compression
-    If compression is used to serialize the data, the options are: *auto*, *yes*, or *no*.
-If left on *auto*, the Centreon Broker will detect whether compression was used during a TCP handshake (or assume that no compression was used for files).
-Default is *auto* for TCP, *no* for files.
+    If compression was used to serialize the data.
+Can be 'auto', 'yes', or 'no'.
+If left on 'auto' Centreon Broker will detect if compression was used while doing a TCP handshake (or assume no compression was used for files).
+    Default to 'auto' for TCP, 'no' for files.

   - Filter category
-    The categories of events accepted by this input.
+    The categories of events accepted by this *Input*.
 If empty, no restriction on events accepted.
-If filled, only events of the given type will be processed.
-    Inputs that accept data from the Centreon Engine Broker module should be set to only accept *Neb* events.
+If filled, only events of the given type will be processed. *Input* that accept data from Centreon Engines' Broker module should be set to accept only 'Neb' events.

   - Connection Port
-    The port that will be used for the connection.
+    Which port will be used for the connection.
 Mandatory.

   - Host to connect to
-    This important parameter decides whether the input will listen or attempt to initiate a connection.
-If left empty, the input will listen on its given port.
-If specified, it will attempt to initiate a connection to the given host/port.
+    This important parameter will decide if this input will listen or attempt to initiate a connection.
+Left empty, this input will listen on its given port.
+    If filled, this input will attempt to initiate a connection to the given host/port.

   - Enable TLS encryption
-    Enables the encryption of the flow.
-For the encryption to work, the private key file, the *Public certificate* and the *Trusted CA's certificate* need to be set on both ends.
-Default is *auto*, i.e., *no* unless TCP negotiation has been activated and the remote endpoint has activated encryption.
+    Enable the encryption of the flux.
+For the encryption to work, the private key file, the public certificate and the trusted CA's certificate need to be set on both end.
+Default to 'auto', i.e 'no' unless TCP negociation has been activated and the remote endpoint has activated encryption.

   - Private Key File
     The private key file used for the encryption.